PizzaSpark/yt-dlp-auto-downloader/README.md

 ## Is NanaZip safe?
 Yes!
 NanaZip is a fork of 7Zip meaning behind the scenes, it's just the 7Zip source code but a better version of it.

+## Do I really need to download NanaZip?
+Can't I just use other extractor programs?
+You actually don't need to download NanaZip.
+It will just make your life easier during the whole process of installation with this program.
+If you ever decided you don't want NanaZip, make sure if you extract the file, move `ffmpeg ffprobe ffplay` in the assets folder directly.

+### 7z integration in system?
+If you ever find a way to integrate 7z in command line.
+Please don't hesitate to add an issue or a pull request to the repository.

 ## Now just run the `run.bat` and ENJOY!